mLamneck/SDDS/readme.md

 #### UDP Spike

 At the moment not implemented for ESP.
 We use it for debugging when running SDDS on Windows with MinGW.

+#### Vbus Spike

+The vbusSpike aims to implement efficient communication and distribution of self-describing data structures in distributed systems and embedded applications using a binary protocol.
+More information can be found in the repository [vbusSpike](https://github.com/mLamneck/SDDS_vbusSpike).

 ### Interrupts